 Highly Effective Human Service Managers Program

-Johnston County DSS in NC is currently using the program.
-Tim Nolan provided the kickoff meeting to staff during a morning and afternoon session (Recommended option).
-An agency in MA just purchased the program for 115 management staff and Tim is providing the kickoff meeting in December.
+Johnston County DSS in NC is currently using the program, including several others agencies.
+Tim Nolan provided the kickoff meeting to staff during a morning and afternoon session (recommended option).
+Clinical and Support Options in MA just purchased the program for 125 management staff and Tim is provided the kickoff meeting in December.
 See below for examples of how this program is supported by recent research.

 Benefits of the Program

 - Easy to implement (agency is provided with all materials to implement the program)

 - Designed specifically for human service managers (supervisors, managers, directors, etc.)